Last updated on 2026-03-27

 Program structure

-This program is structured to be completed in 4 semesters (2 years) and is delivered in a hybrid format, combining both online and in-person learning.
+This program is structured to be completed in 4 semesters (2 years) and is offered in a hybrid delivery format, combining both online and in-person learning.
 Key features of the program structure include:

 Featured Experiences

-- Access to a fully equipped machining lab for practical training.
+- Access to a fully equipped machining lab for real-world applications

 Career Options

-Graduates of the Mechanical Engineering Technician (Tool Design) program can pursue a variety of career paths in Canada, including:
+Graduates of the Mechanical Engineering Technician (Tool Design) program can explore a variety of career options in Canada, including:

-- Mechanical Engineering Technician: Assist engineers in the design and development of mechanical systems and tools.
+- Mechanical Engineering Technician: Assists engineers in the design and development of mechanical systems and tools.

-- Production Tools Designer: Create and design tools used in manufacturing processes.
+- Production Tools Designer: Designs and develops tools used in manufacturing processes.

-- General Machinist: Operate and maintain machinery to produce precision parts and tools.
+- General Machinist: Operates machine tools to create precision parts and instruments.

-- Tool Designer: Focus on designing tools and fixtures for manufacturing operations.
+- Tool Designer: Specializes in designing tools and fixtures for manufacturing processes.

-- SolidWorks Designer: Utilize SolidWorks software to create 3D models and simulations for engineering projects.
+- SolidWorks Designer: Utilizes SolidWorks software to create 3D models and simulations for engineering projects.

-- Programmable Logic Controller Programmer: Develop and implement control systems for automated machinery.
+- Programmable Logic Controller Programmer: Develops and maintains control systems for automated machinery.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.